hferris/Good-README-Generator/Hannasreadme.md

 ```

 ## Demo
-link here
+The link to this video will be put here when I'm done recording :)

 ## Questions
- If you have any questions about the repo, please contact me directly at hferris@dbq.edu or find me on github at hferris
+ If you have any questions about the repo, please contact me directly at hferris@dbq.edu or find me on github at https://github.com/hferris.